Local Offer - Benefits and Allowances

 You can get PIP even if you’re working, have savings or are getting most other benefits.

-There are 2 parts to PIP:
+There are two parts to PIP:

 • a daily living part - if you need help with everyday tasks